Cleaning & Care

 Glass Cleaning Instructions

-DO NOT Clean the glass when it’s hot or in direct sunlight.
+DO NOT clean the glass when it’s hot or in direct sunlight.
 Allow water or cleaning residue to remain on the glass surface.
 Use abrasive cleaning solutions or materials for maintenance cleaning.
-Allow metal parts of cleaning equipment to contact the glass.
+Allow the metal parts of the cleaning equipment to contact the glass.
 Use razor blades on glass surfaces.

 Textile Cleaning Instructions

-Only clean with water-based or solvent-based cleaner.
+Only clean with water-based or solvent-based cleaners.
 Do not saturate.

-NOTE Fabrics have been developed to withstand regular cleaning maintenance and disinfection.
-Please follow the manufacturer instructions on cleaningand disinfection agents.
+NOTE: Fabrics have been developed to withstand regular cleaning, maintenance, and disinfection.
+Please follow the manufacturer’s instructions on cleaning and disinfection agents.
 We recommend spot-testing on an inconspicuous part of the material first.
 Fabric samples are available for testing by contacting

 samples@polyvision.com